Skip to content

 Validity periods and the 3-month rule

-The standard validity threshold across UK financial services is 3 months from the date of issue.
+The standard validity threshold across Australian financial services is 3 months from the date of issue.
 This applies to utility bills, bank statements and most correspondence-based documents.
 The rationale is that a document older than 3 months may no longer reflect the customer's current address.

 Methods of proof of address verification